-The Road Policing Capacity Building Programme is managed by the Global Road Safety Partnership – one of the eight implementing partners of the Bloomberg Initiative for Global Road Safety (BIGRS) programme.
+The Road Policing Capacity Building Programme is managed by the Global Road Safety Partnership – one of the ten implementing partners of the Bloomberg Philanthropies Initiative for Global Road Safety (BIGRS) programme.

 The aim of the programme is to improve and enhance road safety knowledge and to strengthen capability of road policing agencies to enforce laws relating to primary road safety risk factors in low and middle-income countries.
 These include:

 - Non-use, or improper use of helmets, and